Makgale26/CMPG-323-Project-2-42638046-/README.md

 ## Privacy and Security

-.gitnore is used to ignore all data that contain sensitive information.
+.gitignore is used to ignore all data that contain sensitive information.

 ## Authentication Setup